The Effects of Gas Angular Momentum on the Formation of Magnetically Arrested Disks and the Launching of Powerful Jets: Introduction

-The simplest model for accretion flows with zero angular momentum is the Bondi accretion model \citep{Bondi.1952}, in which gas accretes steadily in a spherically symmetric fashion.
-Bondi-like accretion flows with low angular momentum have been extensively studied with hydrodynamic simulations, which examine the behavior of the accretion flow on large scales \citep{Sukova.2015, Sukova.2017}, and show that a thick equatorial torus structure can form near the equator as the flow hits the centrifugal barrier.
-As a result, part of the inflow can form an outflow, which can lead to energy feedback on the surroundings \citep[e.g.][]{Proga.2003, Janiuk.2008, Lee.2006, Murguia.2020}.
-However, these studies have neglected the magnetic or general relativistic effects, which play an essential role in determining the behavior of inner accretion flows and in particular the prospect of launching relativistic jets \citep{Blandford.1977}.
+A spherical symmetric steady-state accretion flow (with zero angular momentum and no magnetic field) is described by the Bondi accretion model \citep{Bondi.1952} under Newtonian physics.
+The behavior of Bondi-like accretion flows with low angular momentum has also been extensively studied with hydrodynamic simulations on large scales \citep[e.g.][]{Proga.2003, Proga.2003b, Lee.2006, Janiuk.2008, Sukova.2015, Sukova.2017, Murguia.2020}, which show that a thick torus structure can form as the flow hits the centrifugal barrier and part of the inflow becomes an outflow as a result.
+However, these simulations have not included general relativity or the magnetic field, either of which is expected to play an essential role in determining the behavior of inner accretion flows and, in particular, their prospect of launching relativistic jets \citep{Blandford.1977}.

-The dynamical evolution of magnetized plasma around black holes and the production of jets involves nonlinear processes and generally lacks obvious symmetries.
-This makes general relativistic magnetohydrodynamic (GRMHD) simulations particularly attractive for modeling these systems \citep[e.g.,][]{Gammie.2003, DeVilliers.2003, Tchekhovskoy.2011, McKinney.2012, White.2016, Porth.2017, EHT.2019}.
-These GRMHD simulations usually start from gas in the configuration of a torus or disk with its motion-dominated rotation \citep[see reviews by][]{Tchekhovskoy.2012a, Davis.2020}.
-They show that if large-scale ordered magnetic fields are supplied to such disks, the accretion flow would drag sufficient magnetic fluxes to the vicinity of the black hole, and magnetically arrested disks (MADs, \citealt{Narayan.2003}, see also \citealt{Bisnovatyi-Kogan.1974,Bisnovatyi-Kogan.1976}) will form.
-In MADs, magnetic field significantly impacts the inner disk dynamics, and very powerful jets can be produced if the black hole spins rapidly \citep{Blandford.1977}: In fact, jet power can even exceed the accretion power, resulting in net energy extraction from the black hole \citep{Tchekhovskoy.2011}.
+The dynamical evolution of magnetized plasma around BHs and the production of jets involve nonlinear processes and generally lack obvious symmetries.
+This makes general relativistic magnetohydrodynamic (GRMHD) simulations particularly attractive for modeling these systems \citep[e.g.,][]{DeVilliers.2003, Gammie.2003, Tchekhovskoy.2011, McKinney.2012, White.2016, Porth.2017, Porth.2019}.
+These GRMHD simulations usually start from gas in the configuration of a torus or disk with its motion-dominated rotation \citep[see reviews by][]{Tchekhovskoy.2012a, Tchekhovskoy.2015, Davis.2020}.
+They show that if a large amount of ordered magnetic field is supplied, the accretion flow drags sufficient magnetic flux to the vicinity of the BH, which will form magnetically arrested disks (MADs; \citealt{Narayan.2003}; see also \citealt{Bisnovatyi-Kogan.1974,Bisnovatyi-Kogan.1976}).
+In MADs, the magnetic field significantly impacts the inner disk dynamics, and very powerful jets can be produced if the BH spins rapidly \citep{Blandford.1977}.
+In fact, the jet power can even exceed the accretion power, resulting in net energy extraction from the BH \citep{Tchekhovskoy.2011}.